-There are few things scarier than noticing your oven constantly climbing temps with no signs of stopping.
-The good news is there are a few things you can do to help fix the issue as long as you know where to look.
+Few things are scarier than noticing your oven is constantly climbing temps with no signs of stopping.
+The good news is you can do a few things to help fix the issue as long as you know where to look.

-If your oven is always overheating, you first need to give it a full deep clean – especially around the heating element.
+If your oven is always overheating, you must first give it a full deep clean – especially around the heating element.
 Use an oven-proof thermostat to check if the temperature is still going too high.
-If it is, you may need to replace the temperature sensor or heating element.
+If the temperature is, in fact, too high, you may need to replace the temperature sensor or heating element.

 Before We Get Started

 It’s worth grabbing a full kit of cleaning supplies, a screwdriver, and, ideally, an oven-proof thermometer to test the temperature.
 If you’re feeling brave and willing to replace parts yourself, picking up some new parts may be necessary.

 Checking your User Manual can greatly help, so ensure you have it with you.
 If you don’t have your User Manual handy, feel free to use our resource below to learn how to find it.